Places For Families Others

 Saturday (2 May): 4.30pm - 5.30pm | 6pm - 7pm

 Step back into the 1930s with this immersive parent-child adventure!
-Aspiring young hawkers will navigate Singapore’s bustling port area, meeting iconic characters like a boatman and a money changer to uncover the trade secrets of the past.
+Aspiring young hawkers will navigate Singapore’s bustling port area, starting from the iconic Clifford Square.
+Here, we meet with Uncle Sam, a boatsman who helps to transport important spices from the Riau Islands to Singapore.

 The Chewy Collective